 - A. Lake County government carries out its mission and conducts its responsibilities adhering to the following values: - 1.
 Leadership; - 2.
 Fiscal Responsibility; - 3.
 Exceptional Service; - 4.
 Operational Excellence; and - 5.
-Environmental Stewardship. - B. The strongest guarantee of good government is the integrity, objectivity, honesty, transparency, and sincere commitment to ethical principles of conduct by elected officials. - C. It is the goal of the Lake County Board to guarantee fair, efficient, and open government and to ensure the integrity and objectivity of its Chair of the County Board and County Board Members.
+Environmental Stewardship. - B. The strongest guarantee of good government is the integrity, objectivity, honesty, transparency and sincere commitment to ethical principles of conduct by elected officials. - C. It is the goal of the Lake County Board to guarantee fair, efficient, and open government and to ensure the integrity and objectivity of its Chair of the County Board and County Board Members.
 Therefore, Lake County approved the Lake County Ethics Ordinance to provide a framework for ethical activities that are to be followed in conducting the business of Lake County government.
-The fundamental principle underlying all policies is that all activities of the Chair of the County Board and County Board Members must meet appropriate ethical and legal standards as outlined in the Lake County Ethics Ordinance (Supplement B). - D. If a Board Member is named in any complaint, staff will inform that Member within three business days of complaint receipt. - E. County Board staff will send Board Members a copy of the most recently adopted Lake County Ethics and Conduct Code on an annual basis.
-Board Members will complete a signatory form to acknowledge receipt and review of the ethics ordinance and the tenets therein.
+The fundamental principle underlying all policies is that all activities of the Chair of the County Board and County Board Members must meet appropriate ethical and legal standards as outlined in the Lake County Ethics Ordinance (Supplement B). - D. If a board member is named in any complaint, staff will inform that member within 24 hours of complaint receipt. - E. County Board staff will send board members a copy of the most recently adopted Lake County Ethics Ordinance on an annual basis.
+Board members will complete a signatory form to acknowledge receipt and review of the ethics ordinance and the tenets therein.